 In this section, we analyze the advantages of DS over SS for very regular workloads under the presence of shared resources and hundreds of PEs.
 We have illustrated different scenarios with fine grain tasks in order to compare the traditional SS and a low overhead DS.
-Our results show that applications with many similar tasks scale better, and can take advantage of a low overhead DS, when the PEs are sharing resources and the amount of task is limited.
+Our results show that applications with many similar tasks scale better, and can take advantage of a low overhead DS, when the PEs are sharing resources and the amount of tasks is limited.

-5.1 Experimental Testbed
+A. Experimental Testbed

-We have chosen C64, a many-core processor architecture as the testbed architecture because it has a large number of processors sharing many diverse resources including, but not limited to, an on-chip memory, a crossbar switch and shared FPUs.
-In addition, it supports in-memory atomic addition, an essential component for a low overhead DS implementation as described in section 4.3.
+We have chosen C64, a many-core processor architecture, as the testbed architecture because it has a large number of processors sharing many diverse resources including, but not